SidaliBaloul/problem-solvings-Level-4/README.md

 # c-problem-solvings

 This repository contains a collection of C++ problem-solving tasks And 2 Simple projects that I completed a long time ago when I first started learning how to program.
-At the time, my focus was on understanding:
+At the time from course Programming Advices in Dr.Abu Hadhoud's roadmap my focus was on understanding:

 Basics of programming